prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 ``hive.metastore.glue.default-warehouse-dir``        Hive Glue metastore default warehouse directory

+``hive.metastore.glue.aws-access-key``               AWS access key to use to connect to the Glue Catalog.
+If
+                                                     specified along with ``hive.metastore.glue.aws-secret-key``,
+                                                     this parameter takes precedence over
+                                                     ``hive.metastore.glue.iam-role``.

+``hive.metastore.glue.aws-secret-key``               AWS secret key to use to connect to the Glue Catalog.
+If
+                                                     specified along with ``hive.metastore.glue.aws-access-key``,
+                                                     this parameter takes precedence over
+                                                     ``hive.metastore.glue.iam-role``.

 ``hive.metastore.glue.catalogid``                    The ID of the Glue Catalog in which the metadata database
                                                      resides.